-An Honors contract is an agreement between a student and faculty mentor to complete for Honors points an academic project in the student’s major field that extends learning beyond regular coursework.
-This work can be associated with an upper-division course (3000-level or above), a paid or unpaid internship, a research or creative project, a substantial grant application, a community service project, or any other approved academic work.
-The student’s faculty mentor and departmental Honors advisor evaluate the student’s proposal and sign if approved; the student must submit the proposal to the Honors office by the second week of classes for final approval.
-Once a contract is approved, the mentor oversees the student’s agreed-upon work and reports briefly on its completion at the end of the contract period.
+An Honors contract is an agreement between a student and mentor to complete for Honors points an academic or professional project related to the student’s field that extends learning beyond regular coursework.
+This work can be associated with a research or creative project, an upper-division course (3000-level or above), a paid or unpaid internship, a grant/fellowship application, a community service project, study abroad, Honors Excel, or other approved work.
+For course-related contracts, students submit typed, signed proposals to Departmental Honors Advisors by the end of the second week and to Honors by the end of the third week of classes.
+All other contracts may be submitted at any time, provided they include a reasonable timeline to completion and a clear description of the final product; contracts are typically competed within 10-15 weeks.
+Once a contract is approved, the mentor oversees the student’s work and reports briefly on its completion at the end of the contract period.

-• Contracts are for Honors students only and are valid only if approved by faculty mentor and departmental Honors advisor
+• Contracts are for Honors students only and are valid only if approved by mentor, dept. Honors advisor, and Honors Program.

 • All contracts must yield a final product: a poster, report, syllabus, PowerPoint presentation, event, reflective essay, etc.

-Contract work should enrich the student’s academic experience beyond normal coursework and yield no additional credit.
+Contract work should enrich the student’s academic experience beyond normal coursework.
 Each contract should demand a minimum of 20 hours of work; students may complete more than one contract for an extensive project, but each part of that longer project must be proposed, approved, and completed as its own contract.
 The student and mentor must meet (outside of class, if the contract is connected to a course) at least twice per month (minimum six times per semester) to discuss the project.
-Students must keep a record of mentor meetings and report on those meetings at the end of the semester.
+Students must keep a record of mentor meetings and report on those meetings at the end of the contract.